Important Safety Information

 Other side effects that may occur with AFINITOR DISPERZ:

 - Absence of menstrual periods (menstruation).
-Women may miss 1 or more menstrual periods.
+You may miss 1 or more menstrual period.
 Tell your health care provider if this happens

-- Fertility may be affected in men and may affect the ability to father a child.
+- AFINITOR DISPERZ may affect fertility in females and males, and may affect your ability to become pregnant if you are female or your ability to father a child if you are male.
 Talk to your health care provider if this is a concern for you

 Tell your health care provider if you have any side effect that bothers you or does not go away.